From "Weak" to "Strong" Hole Confinement in a Mott Insulator: Derivation of the formulae for the probabilities

-In the case of a 2D square lattice, one can try to fit similar functions to the data obtained from the ME calculations assuming the same functional dependence as the one calculated for the Bethe lattice with coordination number $z=4$.
-In this way we obtain the formulae for the 2D case, with $\epsilon$ and $z$ as the fitting parameters.
-For interacting magnons these read
+In the case of a 2D square lattice, one can try to fit similar functions to the data obtained from the ME calculations assuming the same functional dependence as the one calculated for the Bethe lattice with coordination number $z >2$ (note that for 2D square lattice we expect that $z\approx 4$).
+Therefore, we postulate approximate formulae for the 2D case, with $\varepsilon$ and $\bar{z}$ as the fitting parameters.
+They read